Texas hospital ends life support for brain-dead pregnant woman

 “May Marlise Munoz finally rest in peace, and her family find the strength to complete what has been an unbearably long and arduous journey,” the lawyer’s statement said, adding the family would now proceed “with the somber task of laying Marlise Munoz’s body to rest, and grieving over the great loss that has been suffered.”

-The couple are both paramedics and had previously agreed that they do not wish to be kept on life support, Erick Munoz said.
+The couple are both paramedics and have made it known to each other that they do not wish to be kept on life support, Erick Munoz said.
 Attorneys for Munoz have said the parents of Marlise agreed with her husband’s request to turn off the ventilator.

 The lawyers also provided medical records they said show that the fetus suffered from oxygen deprivation and appears to have deformed lower extremities.